panosof13/sadssa/README.md

 ### DNS USAGE
-  Domain Name System (DNS) client computers can use dynamic update to register and dynamically update their resource records with a DNS server whenever changes occur.
-This reduces the need for manual administration of zone records, especially for clients that frequently move or change locations and use Dynamic Host Configuration Protocol (DHCP) to obtain an IP address.
+  <p>Domain Name System (DNS) client computers can use dynamic update to register and dynamically update their resource records with a DNS server whenever changes occur.
+This reduces the need for manual administration of zone records, especially for clients that frequently move or change locations and use Dynamic Host Configuration Protocol (DHCP) to obtain an IP address.</p>
- Dynamic updates are sent or refreshed periodically.
+ <p>Dynamic updates are sent or refreshed periodically.
 By default, computers send a refresh once every seven days.
 If the update results in no changes to zone data, the zone remains at its current version and no changes are written.
-Updates result in actual zone changes or increased zone transfer only if names or addresses actually change.
+Updates result in actual zone changes or increased zone transfer only if names or addresses actually change.</p>
-  When the DNS Client service registers host (A) and pointer (PTR) resource records for a computer, it uses a default caching Time to Live (TTL) of 15 minutes for host records.
-This determines how long other DNS servers and clients cache a computer's records when the records are included in a query response.
+ <p> When the DNS Client service registers host (A) and pointer (PTR) resource records for a computer, it uses a default caching Time to Live (TTL) of 15 minutes for host records.
+This determines how long other DNS servers and clients cache a computer's records when the records are included in a query response.</p>

 ## Example